eternaldensity/Sandcastle-Builder/README.md

 - Bunch of new NP-based badges, by waveney (cos I was taking too long getting around to adding them)
 - Fixxed some typoes
 - Safety Goggles prevents Safety Hat unlock
-- Glass Saw doesn't competely fill glass block storage (another waveney idea)
+- Glass Saw doesn't completely fill glass block storage (another waveney idea)
 - Pluralisation (i.e. conditional 's') finally moved to a function.
 Please report any resulting/remaining pluralisation errors.
 Once. ;)
 - CMS description clarified (I hope) a little.
 - Added a new link to the index: something which I only just discovered exists :P